Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Problem Formulation

-The optimization problem in \eqref{prob1} falls to the class of mixed-integer non-convex programming (MINCP).
-In particular, it is computationally prohibitive because of the combinatorial subproblems for each spatial pattern $i$, and non-linear due to multiple unknowns $\mathbf{F}_\mathrm{RF}^{(i)}$ and $ \mathbf{F}_\mathrm{BB}^{(i)}[m]$.
-In order to provide an effective beamforming solution, we exploit the steering vectors corresponding to the radar and communications paths to design the beamformers for SPIM-ISAC in the following.
+The optimization problem in \eqref{prob1} belongs to the class of mixed-integer non-convex programming (MINCP)~\cite{mixedInteger_programming_Burer2012Jul}.
+It is computationally prohibitive because of the combinatorial subproblems for each spatial pattern $i$.
+It is also non-linear because of multiple unknowns $\mathbf{F}_\mathrm{RF}^{(i)}$ and $ \mathbf{F}_\mathrm{BB}^{(i)}[m]$.
+In order to provide an effective beamforming solution, we exploit the steering vectors corresponding to the radar and communications paths to design the beamformers for SPIM-ISAC.